What is FedRAMP 20x? Everything You Need to Know

 Phase 2: Moderate Baseline Pilot (Active)

-Active through March 31, 2026 as part of FY26 Q1–Q2, this phase targets Moderate baseline authorizations with a limited cohort of participants (approximately 10).
+Active through March 31, 2026 as part of FY26 Q1–Q2, FedRAMP 20x Phase Two targets Moderate baseline authorizations with a limited cohort of participants (approximately 10).
 Participation was only open to selected CSPs (Cloud Service Providers) to work closely with FedRAMP and assessors to meet expanded automation and KSI-based requirements.

 Phase 3: Wider Adoption (Planned)